European countries such as France make an amazing camping holiday for the family. Here’s the top 10 things to do in the Bourgogne region with kids.

 10. Some of the Best Views in Franche Comte Are to Be Found Below Ground

 Not far from the picturesque town of Besan you can find the Grottes D’Osselle, or Osselle Cave.
 The cave boasts extraordinary rock formations that have formed over thousands of years, and appear in a range of stunning colours, from green, red and blue to grey and orange, all thanks to their different mineral content.

 The cave has flat floors and concrete walkways so is perfectly suitable for the whole family to explore.
 In the 1970s, an amazing discovery was made in the caves; the skeletons of 15 giant bears who lived in the cave over 50,000 years ago were found.
 Thankfully it is very unlikely that you will find any giant bears still living in the caves on your visit!

 Booking campsites in the Bourgogne Region

 If you intend to take your family camping in France, then you really should consider the Bourgogne-Franche Comte region.
 As you can see, there are a wide range things to do in the Bourgogne Region with Kids to satisfy the needs of the whole family.

-If you’re itching to start planning your trip, then why not check out the great Franche Comte campsites we have available on Campsited, book yours today and start checking on the best things to do in the Bourgogne Region with Kids during your camping trip.
+If you’re itching to start planning your trip, then why not check out the great Franche Comte campsites we have available here on Campsited, book yours today and start checking on the best things to do in the Bourgogne Region with your family during your camping trip!